gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-aws-amplify/index.md

 ```

 Step 2
 : Copy and paste the YAML below into the file you created.
-Change the application versions as needed.
+Change the application versions and time zone as needed.

 {{< code file=amplify.yml copy=true >}}
 version: 1